Is Homemade Cat Food Better Than Kibble and Canned?

 Dr. Roberts acknowledges that a DIY diet is not for all cat parents.
 She points to the ever-increasing number of commercially available fresh, whole-food diets for cats as an alternative.
 Check the label to make sure the diet isn’t too carb-heavy (if the ingredient label lists peas, beans, potatoes, or corn as the first ingredients, it’s a red flag that it’s a high carb diet).

-Pet parents who make the switch often notice their cats have more energy, less poop, glossier coats, and even improved values in their blood work, according to Dr. Roberts.
+That said, transitioning to a homemade diet can do wonders for some cats.
+According to Dr. Roberts, pet parents who make the switch often notice their cats have more energy, less poop, glossier coats, and even improved values in their blood work.